xinyuz1996/TAA_Consulting/README.md

+# ST 841: Statistical Practice Fall 2020
+This is Github repository that contains all the codes and reports of the project.

+**ST841 Statistical Practice I**
+* Instructor: Emily H. Griffith
+* TA:  Lili Wu

 # This is the description of final files submitted by group 7

-Drew Hollis: anhollis@ncsu.edu
+* Drew Hollis: anhollis@ncsu.edu

-Xinyu Zhang: xzhang97@ncsu.edu
+* Xinyu Zhang: xzhang97@ncsu.edu

-Qiang Heng: qheng@ncsu.edu
+* Qiang Heng: qheng@ncsu.edu

 All useful materials are covered in the "ST841_Group7" folder, and